lsst/rtn-045/index.rst

 The "300 level" are the `Science demonstrations`_ tutorials.

  * The "301 series" would be for a given astronomical field, such as cosmology or time-domain.
- * The "301.1 tutorial" would be a introductory-level introduction to the astronomical field.
+ * The "301.1 tutorial" would be an introductory-level demonstration within the astronomical field.
  * Subsequent "301.x tutorials" would be more advanced demonstrations of scientific analysis for the field.
  * Subsequent "30x series" would be for other astronomical fields.